Festival of Peace 2024

 Saturday 15 June 12.00pm to 5.00pm in the James O'Connell Peace Field

 Sidcot School invites you to the Sidcot Festival of Peace, our community festival including music, speakers, performances and more.
-This year, the festival is themed around our core Quaker values of Equality, Diversity and Inclusivity.
+This year, the festival is themed around our core Quaker values of Equality, Diversity and Inclusivity and is set to be a fantastic day out for all the family.

-Thank you to the Sidcot Afro-Caribbean Society for choosing this year's strap line, 'Let Us Listen To The Other Side', translated from the Greek 'Audiatur et altera pars' - Aeschylus, 525 - 456BC Ancient Greek tragedian.
-Thank you to our Equalities Office Holders for contributing to the logo design.
+Thank you to the Sidcot Afro-Caribbean Society for choosing this year's strap line, 'Let Us Listen To The Other Side', translated from the Greek 'Audiatur et altera pars' - Aeschylus.
+Thank you to our Equality Office Holders for contributing to the logo design.

-Our sincere thanks also to the George Cadbury Trust for supporting this year's Festival of Peace.
+Our sincere thanks also to the George Cadbury Trust and the Ganton Educational Trust for supporting this year's Festival of Peace.

 Book your free tickets today and keep an eye on this page for updates to our festival line-up!